Cryptic forest falcon: Vocalizations

-Diet and Hunting Strategy
+Diet and hunting strategy

 Diet

 The cryptic forest falcon is believed to be a generalist.
 It is known to prey on reptiles and invertebrates.
 It is also believed to prey on small birds, as one individual emerged to a recording of the rufous-necked puffbird.

-Hunting Strategy
+Hunting strategy

 While little information is known about its hunting strategy, it is believed to be similar to that of its congeners; watching from low perches in the understory, emerging to seize prey.

 Breeding

-Very little information is known about the cryptic forest falcons breeding behavior.
-It is believed to nest in the wet season (December-May), as it molts remiges from April-August.
+Very little information is known about the cryptic forest falcon's breeding behavior.
+It is believed to nest in the wet season (December–May), as it molts remiges from April–August.
 This is also supported by possible damage from a nesting cavity in a female specimen collected in early June.
 It is presumed to breed in cavities as do other forest-falcons.
 M. mintoni has a generation length of 8.6 years.

-Species Density
+Species density

-The density of this species is believed to be similar to that of the lined forest falcon, at 1 pair per 20-67 hectares.
-However, densities as high as 3-4 pairs per kilometer have been reported at dawn during dry season.
+The density of this species is believed to be similar to that of the lined forest falcon, at 1 pair per 20–67 hectares.
+However, densities as high as 3–4 pairs per kilometer have been reported at dawn during the dry season.